Types of Pedals

-These shoes are designed for pedal efficiency but also walk-ability and some degree of foot protection.
-You'll typically see lugged soles or sticky rubber instead of the hard plastic outsole you'd see on cross country shoes.
-An example of enduro shoes are the Giro Terraduro.
+These shoes are designed for pedal efficiency, but also for walkability and foot protection.
+You'll typically see lugged soles or sticky rubber instead of the hard plastic outsole you'd see on cross country shoes, they range in midsole size from 95-105mm.Downhill Mountain Bike Shoes

-A set of clipless pedals with cleats included can be found for as low as $30 or as much as $450.
-Typically, the more you spend, the less (grams) you get.
-If weight isn't your main deciding factor, you'll probably be happier with the performance of your pedals and save money.
-There are bargains out there, like the Shimano M530 and there are $180 pedals that we feel are 'totally worth it'.
-Pedals constitute two of your five points of contact with the bike, we're of the opinion that being too frugal in this department can lower the overall ride quality you experience.
+There are bargains out there, like the Shimano M530 SPD and there are $180 pedals that we feel are worth the money.
+Pedals constitute two of your five points of contact with the bike.
+We're of the opinion that being too frugal in this department can lower the overall quality of your ride.